MHKAANICHE/Lu_Yiji_Project/README.md

 ### Input Parameters

-- Trade Mode: Buy or Sell
+- Trade Mode: Choose Buy or Sell mode for the day
-- Lot Size
+- Lot Size: Set your desired lot size for each trade
-- Stop Loss (pips)
+- Stop Loss (in dollars): Set the maximum dollar risk per trade (not pips)
-- Risk:Reward ratio (for Take Profit)
+- Take Profit (Risk:Reward ratio): Set your desired risk:reward (e.g., 2 for 1:2).
+Leave empty or 0 for no take profit
-- Opening Time (HH:MM:SS)
+- Opening Time (HH:MM:SS): The exact time the first trade will be opened each day
-- Closing Time (HH:MM:SS)
+- Closing Time (HH:MM:SS): The time all trades and pending orders will be closed
-- Max Replacements (number of SL replacements)
+- Max Replacements: Number of times to retry after a stop loss (pending order is placed at same entry)
-- Time Window Start (HH:MM:SS, optional)
+- Time Window Start (HH:MM:SS, optional): Start of period when replacements are disabled
-- Time Window End (HH:MM:SS, optional)
+- Time Window End (HH:MM:SS, optional): End of period when replacements are disabled

 ### Technical Trading Logic

-- Opens the first trade at the configured Opening Time.
+- At the exact Opening Time, the EA places a Buy or Sell trade (as selected in the input menu), with the lot size, stop loss, and take profit you set.
+- No other technical or price-based entry conditions are used—entry is strictly time-based.
-- If a trade hits Stop Loss, a replacement trade is placed (up to Max Replacements).
+- If a trade hits Stop Loss, a pending order is placed at the same entry price (up to Max Replacements).
-- Trades are closed at Take Profit or Closing Time.
+- Trades are closed at Take Profit (if set) or at the Closing Time.
-- Pending orders are removed at Closing Time.
+- At Closing Time, all trades and pending orders are closed/removed.
 - Time Window disables replacements during the specified period.
-- EA resets daily for new trading cycles.
+- The EA resets daily for a new trading cycle.